John Goodman: 2000–2009: Established star

-2010s
+2010–present

 In 2011, Goodman was a guest star on the third season of Community.
 He also voiced a character in the video game Rage voicing Dan Hagar, and played movie studio chief Al Zimmer in the Academy Award–winning live action film The Artist, as well as Best Picture nominee Extremely Loud & Incredibly Close the same year.
 Also in 2011, Goodman starred in Kevin Smith's Red State playing ATF Agent Joseph Keenan.
 In February 2012, it was reported that Goodman would reunite with Roseanne Barr for a new NBC pilot titled Downwardly Mobile.
 The series would have had Goodman portray a bachelor mechanic who resides in a trailer park, and would have used the standard multiple-camera setup traditionally found in sitcoms; however, the series' option was not picked up by the network.

-Other prominent roles include performances in Flight (2012) and The Monuments Men (2014).
+During this time Goodman took prominent roles in films including Flight (2012), The Hangover Part III (2013), The Monuments Men (2014), Trumbo (2015), 10 Cloverfield Lane (2016), Patriots Day (2016) and Atomic Blonde (2017).
+Goodman also voiced Hound in Transformers: Age of Extinction (2014) and returned to the character in Transformers: The Last Knight (2017).
 With his well-received supporting roles in The Artist (2011) and Argo (2012), Goodman accomplished the rare feat of appearing in back-to-back winners of the Academy Award for Best Picture.

 On August 10, 2013, Goodman was inducted as a Disney Legend.
-In 2013, Goodman received positive reviews for his performance as North Carolina Senator Gil John Biggs in Amazon's Alpha House, a political comedy written by Garry Trudeau.
-In the show Goodman's character, a retired UNC basketball coach, and three other Republican senators share a house on Capitol Hill.
+That same year, he received positive reviews for his performance as U.S. senator from North Carolina Gil John Biggs in Amazon's Alpha House, a political comedy written by Garry Trudeau.
+In the show, Goodman's character, a retired University of North Carolina at Chapel Hill (UNC) basketball coach, and three other Republican senators share a house on Capitol Hill.
 The show ended after two seasons in 2014.
 In April 2015, Goodman made his return to the stage, making his West End debut in the process while starring as Donny in American Buffalo at the Wyndham's Theatre alongside Damian Lewis and Tom Sturridge.
-He went on to star as Sheriff Hartman in the 2016 Broadway revival of The Front Page, alongside Nathan Lane and John Slattery.
+Goodman went on to star as Sheriff Hartman in the 2016 Broadway theatre revival of The Front Page, alongside Nathan Lane and John Slattery.